How Important is Tool Control and Accountability in the Aviation Industry?

 (d) Inspection, service, or calibration regularly should be following the equipment manufacturers’ instructions except where the organization can show by historical calibration and/or service results that a different period is appropriate in a particular case.”

-Key to this is the fact that organizations such as airlines, need to be able to inspect and monitor the tools and equipment that are being used to service their planes.
-If a toolbox contains a random jumble of spanners, screwdrivers, and other tools, how can an airline possibly tell if one is missing?
+At the core of this is the fact that organisations such as airlines, need to be able to inspect and monitor the tools and equipment that are being used to service their planes.
+If a toolbox contains a random jumble of spanners, screwdrivers, and other tools, how can anyone possibly tell if anything is missing?

-Leaving a tool in or near an aircraft or its engine is not just an inconvenience, but a safety risk.
+Leaving a tool in or near an aircraft or its engine is not just an inconvenience, but a potentially catastrophic safety risk.

 What is Shadow Foam?

 Shadow Foam is a high-quality Polyethylene foam that can easily be cut and shaped.
 The material comes in a variety of depths and colours, meaning it can be customised according to your requirements for a cost-effective but elegant solution to your tool control requirements.

 The beauty of this is that it cuts cleanly with no snags or pulls, leaving behind a clean-cut area, ideal for creating inserts no matter what the shape or size of the tools.
 To find out more about Shadow Foam click here.

 How is Shadow Foam used in the aviation industry?